Tolga-Ekiz/Fire-Detection-AI-/README.md

 - PCA algorithm was used for dimensionality reduction.
 - Implemented Logistic Regression and Feed Forward Neural Networks to predict whether there is a fire or not.

-### All of the models were created from scratch and no machine learning libaries were used.
+### All of the models were created from scratch with no usage of machine learning libaries.